rrra/www/content/licensing/classes/tech-self-study/_index.md

 categories = [ "Education" ]
 tags = []
 +++
-This course provides a *self-study* method---with optional audio support---for preparing to take the FCC Technician Class Amateur Radio License exam.
+This course provides a *self-study* strategy for preparing to take the FCC Technician Class Amateur Radio by using the [Hamradio School](https://hamradioschool.com/) Technician License Course textbook.
 The material presented in this course is valid for exams taken between November 2021 and June 2022.

 <!--more-->